Azure Event Hubs data connection

 Caution

-If the managed identity permissions are removed from the data source, the data connection is disabled and can't fetch data from the data source.
+If the managed identity permissions are removed from the data source, the data connection will no longer work and will be unable to fetch data from the data source.

-• Key-based data connection: If a managed identity is not specified in the data connection, the connection automatically defaults to key-based authentication.
+• Key-based data connection: If a managed identity authentication is not specified for the data connection, the connection automatically defaults to key-based authentication.
 Key-based connections fetch data using a resource connection string, such as the Azure Event Hubs connection string.
-Azure Data Explorer generates the resource connection string for the specified resource and securely saves it in the data connection.
+Azure Data Explorer gets the resource connection string for the specified resource and securely saves it.
 The connection string is then used to fetch data from the data source.

 Caution

-If the key is rotated, the data connection is disabled and can't fetch data from the data source.
+If the key is rotated, the data connection will no longer work and will be unable to fetch data from the data source.
 To fix the issue, update or recreate the data connection.

 Data format